red-explosion/laravel-package-template/README.md

 This repo can be used to scaffold a Red Explosion Laravel package.
 Follow these steps to get started:

 1. Press the "Use this template" button at the top of this repo to create a new repo with the contents of this skeleton.
-2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files.
 ---
 <!--/delete-->
 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.